Kassout/Kassout/README.md

 ### Hello you who fall there!

 As you may have guessed, my name is Maxime (or for people who know me on the internet, Kassout).
-I am a fullstack developer working in the web development field.
+I am a former full stack developer who had work in the web programming field for about 3 years.
-With a passion for programming I give a lot of my free time to what I consider as a hobby of learning, about tech specific subjects, tech news, or ofc not-obviously tech things like science, art, etc.
+With a passion for programming, I give a lot of my free time to what I consider as a hobby of learning, about tech specific subjects, tech news, or of course not-obviously tech things like science, art, etc.

-My love for games made me start a game programming learning path in the end of 2020, in the hope of make it out to the field as a next career opportunity.
+My love for games made me start a game programming learning path in the end of 2020.
+This journey successfully leads me to occupy junior gameplay and tools programmer positions in different studios, working on games I can't say a word about.
+You know, NDA things :D

-If you're looking for me, it is therefore very likely that you will find me working with the Unity game engine, either for game jams or bigger game prototypes.
-As a physics/mathematics former engineer student, game dev feels and seems like one way to evolve my default curiosity for those two fields, expending and applying them to the things I love the most spending my time when I'm not programming: Playing video games.
+If you're looking for me, it is therefore very likely that you will find me working with the Unity game engine, either for game jams, tools, or bigger game prototypes.
+As a physics/mathematics former engineer student, game dev feels and seems like one way to evolve my default curiosity for those two fields, expending and applying them to the things I love the most spending my time on when I'm not programming: Playing video games.

-Please feel free to reach me for any professional opportunity you think I may be interested and look around my work repositories.
+Please feel free to reach me for any professional opportunity you think I may be interested, and look around my work repositories.

 Hope to see you soon!

-- 🔭 I’m currently working for Siderift studio, personal projects in pending. :)
+- 🔭 I’m currently working for Evil Empire, personal projects in pending. :)
-- 🌱 I’m currently learning <b>Network programming</b>, <b>Performance profiling</b>.
+- 🌱 I’m currently learning <b>System design</b> and <b>Performance profiling</b>.